Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Method

-The design choice of using the same RNN (weight sharing) for all the iterations is motivated by the fact that the backbone network is expected to extract any residual motion in the presented event representation, raw or deblurred.
-Hence, the task (input to output mapping) remains the same for all iterations.
+Weight sharing the RNN for all iterations is motivated by the expectation that the backbone network can extract any residual motion in the event representation, raw or deblurred, rendering the task unchanged across iterations.